evazhang612/sokt-landing/_pages/movies.md

 permalink: /movies/
 ---

 Some of my favourite movies of all time (for one reason or another), listed in no particular order.
-Most if not all of them are fairly well-known.
+To like any of these movies is not entirely original, but then again the point of liking something is not to be original.

 - Ocean's 11/12